micky-it/ddos-blocker-script/README.md

 `$ sudo ./uninstall.sh`

-**If you want to use this script without installing it you can run the script or binary without running install.sh **:
+**If you want to use this script without installing it you can run the script or binary without running install.sh** :

-`sudo ./ddos-blocker.sh`
+`$ sudo ./ddos-blocker.sh`
 or
-`sudo ./ddos-blocker`
+`$ sudo ./ddos-blocker`

 ## Donations